TomasCostaK/traffic_info/Reports/Frontend.md

  * Having a unique name
  * Having beginning coordinates differ from the ending

-In the future, we intend for an administrator to also be capable of doing some editing in the sections of the streets, e.g. directly tell the system if a road is blocked, or if there is police activity.
-Even thought these variables are provided real time by the sensors
+We intended for an administrator to also be capable of doing some editing in the sections of the streets, e.g. directly tell the system if a road is blocked, or if there is police activity, but we stepped away from that idea, since these events are provided real time by the sensors.
+It makes more sense to come from the sensors data that from an administrator "creating" roadblocks and accidents.

 ## Mobile Application
 We inteded to create a mobile application that would display the maps and would send push notifications if the traffic nearby was rapidly increasing.
 But, the core of the project was made using a library that wasnt present in ReactNative, and so, we had to pushback our changes in mobile and focus on the website.